Kafeinomaniac/ionic-recorder/README.md

 * [IndexedDB](
         https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API)

-to build
+### Features
-* A simple recording app (hybrid app that can run either in your browser or as an ios/android native app)
+* Simple interface to record sounds
-* Useful real-time visualizations, stats and data-analysis of the recorded audio signal
+* Real-time visualizations, stats and data-analysis of incoming audio
-* A music organizer to keep your recordings as files and folders on your device or on the cloud (cloud code not yet implemented)
+* A file/folder music organizer for recordings and links

-## Note
+## Project Status
 This project is still very much a work in progress.

 The recorder app is still in alpha, it does not yet have all features.